avyas26/ocp_cis_manual_checks/README.md

 ```

-Verify the output of each rule and check the result is compliant.
+Verify the output of each rule and make changes as necessary to make he result compliant.